Steak Oscar: an Indulgent Classic

 Time saving tip?
 Buy pre-cooked crab.
 No shame in that game.
 And always, always read through the entire recipe.
 No distractions.
 That's my top safety tip.

-Making Steak Oscar Step-by-Step
+Making Steak Oscar step-by-step

 Ready?
 Let's get cooking!